Here are some characteristics of great sales pitches.

 Does Not Sound Like a Salesperson Trying to Sell Something

 We believe that people don’t enjoy being sold to or feel great when someone tries to talk them into purchasing something.
-With that, we feel that great sales pitches are ones that are crafted in a way where the salesperson does not give off the impression that they are trying to sell something.
+With that, we feel that are ones that are crafted in a way where the salesperson does not give off the impression that they are trying to sell something.

 Yes, you do have something to sell.
 But we believe that you can be more successful by communicating in a way that makes you look more like a business person or consultant rather than a salesperson trying to sell something.